GundamMosi10/ColinPortfolio/README.md

-Adding a hover for the nav-bar made the color of the hover is coral added more Lorem ipsum to the about me section and changed up the titles of each of the projects Created a reset file in css and attached it to the html before my own style sheet to reset the browser information
+Adding a hover for the nav-bar made the color of the hover is coral added more Lorem ipsum to the about me section and changed up the titles of each of the projects Created a reset file in css and attached it to the html before my own style sheet to reset the browser information Added an self portrait image for the about me section created links for each of the project pages Used the gradiant tool to make the background of the page different color than white